 The devil’s in the details and blog posts don’t provide the details.

-At the end of the day, “everything” to you is not “everything” to us, and oftentimes what’s lacking is the foundation skills covered in this course.
+At the end of the day, “everything” to you is not “everything” to us, and oftentimes what’s lacking is the foundation skills covered in this online dog behavior course.

 It doesn’t matter if your dog is lying down in the vet parking lot and won’t budge or is frantically pulling at the end of their leash when they see another dog or trying to bite everyone who comes in your house.

-The foundation skills you need to know are all the same, and that’s what this course will teach you.
-These are all of the same skills we teach each of our clients at the beginning of their behavior modification plan.
+The dog behavior modification skills you need to know are all the same, and that’s what this course will teach you.
+These are all of the same skills we teach each of our private pet training clients at the beginning of their behavior modification plan.

 Collectively we have over 70 years of experience working with dozens of species.
-We’ve been there, done that, and seen it all when it comes to behavior.
+We’ve been there, done that, and seen it all when it comes to dog behavior modification training.

 Our LIMA-friendly (or positive reinforcement, force-free, fear-free, whatever you’d like to call us) team includes:

-This is one of the most common myths of behavior modification and the answer is:
+This is one of the most common myths of dog behavior modification and the answer is:

 This isn’t like when your car makes a funny noise but, of course, stops making that noise when it’s in front of a mechanic so they tell you they can’t fix it.

-There’s only a handful of reasons why your dog is behaving the way they do and these foundation skills will help them all.
+There’s only a handful of reasons why your dog is behaving the way they do and these foundation skills taught in our online dog behavior course will help them all.